 - Interest expense

 - Domestic production activities (Form 8903)

-Schedules.
-Some are required (like the balance sheet), and others must be provided if information is listed on the return.
-If you have a service business, you won't have cost of goods sold, and you don't have to provide this schedule.
+Some schedules are required and others must be provided if their information is included on the return.
+For example, you wouldn't have the cost of goods sold if you have a service business, so you don't have to provide this schedule.

-- Schedule C - Dividends and Special Deductions (NOTE: This is not the same Schedule C as the one completed by sole proprietors as part of their personal income tax returns)
+- Schedule C: Dividends and Special Deductions.
+This is not the same Schedule C as the one that's completed by sole proprietors as part of their personal income tax returns.

 - Compensation of officers

-- Schedule K - Other information, about accounting method, business type, NAICS classification number, ownership of stock and information about shareholders.
+- Schedule K: Other information about your accounting method, business type, NAICS classification number, ownership of stock and information about shareholders

-- Schedule M-2 Analysis of un-approrpriated retained earnings per books (another section your tax preparer will need to do).
+- Schedule M-2: Analysis of unappropriated retained earnings per books, another section your tax professional should take care of

 Deductions are the most complicated part of a corporate tax return.
 Most business expenses are tax-deductible as legitimate business expenses, but each deduction has limits and exclusions, and these can change periodically with laws and regulations.

 The best way to handle business expenses can be to list everything you pay in full for the year, then you can let your tax professional sort out what's deductible and what's not.